shreshthr/project-git/README.md

 # project-git
-This project is about Git 🚀
+This project is about using Git 💯